Filip7243/CloseToYouAPI/README.md

 # API for CloseToYouAPP

-Simple REST API created with Java and SpringBoot for mobile APP [CloseToYou](https://github.com/Filip7243/CloseToYouApp) that contains databse with localization data.
+Simple REST API created with Java and SpringBoot for mobile APP [CloseToYou](https://github.com/Filip7243/CloseToYouApp).

 ## Used Tools